Skip to Site HeaderSkip to Main ContentSkip to Footer

 Does Mouth Taping Work?

-Dr. Cinthya Pena Orbea, a sleep medicine specialist, emphasizes that the evidence is largely anecdotal and that mouth taping is not a standard treatment for sleep disorders.
-It may be considered in specific cases, such as to reduce air leaks for patients using CPAP machines for sleep apnea.
+Dr. Cinthya Pena Orbea, a sleep medicine specialist, notes that the evidence is largely anecdotal and that mouth taping is not a standard treatment for sleep disorders.

 While mouth taping comes with potential perks, it’s not risk-free.
 Here are a few potential side effects: